Nutrition Considerations for Hybrid Athletes

 • etc.

 Note: a multivitamin supplement can certainly help in this regard.
 However, there are health-promoting nutrients found in fruits & vegetables other than vitamins & minerals; such as phytonutrients, isoflavones, carotenoids, resveratrol, etc. Missing out on these will leave you feeling worse than you should be.
+Plus, multivitamins have not been shown to provide the same benefit as nutrients found from food, and some individuals experience worse health when taking a multivitamin.
+[9]

 Nuance:

-For hybrid athletes, there certainly is a place for less nutrient dense foods.
 It is likely you need a large number of calories daily to properly fuel yourself.
 To meet this number of calories with ONLY ‘high-quality’ foods might make the process more difficult than it needs to be.

 A focus on high-quality foods doesn’t mean you never eat any calorie-dense foods that are low in vitamins in minerals.
 It means that you are eating a sufficient amount of high-quality foods to meet your vitamin & mineral needs.

-If you need more calories in your day and have already eaten enough protein, fiber, and vitamins & minerals, then it is more than okay to include some foods that might be considered ‘low-quality’ to meet those calorie goals.
+If you need more calories in your day and have already eaten enough protein, fiber, and vitamins & minerals, then it is more than okay to include some foods that might be considered ‘low-quality’ to meet those calorie goal.

 4) Food timing